NervanaSystems/ngraph/doc/sphinx/source/frameworks/generic.rst

 The two primary tasks that can be accomplished in the “bridge code” space of the nGraph Abstraction layer are: (1) compiling a dataflow graph and (2) executing a pre-compiled graph.
-See the :doc:`../framework-integration-guide` for how to get started working with generic frameworks.
-For more in-depth help in writing graph optimizations and bridge code, we provide tutorials and hints in the documentation with articles on how to :doc:`../fusion/index`, and programmatically :doc:`../howto/execute` that can target various compute resources.
+See the :doc:`../framework-integration-guides` for how we have built bridges with other frameworks.
+For more in-depth help in writing graph optimizations and bridge code, we provide articles on how to :doc:`../fusion/index`, and programmatically :doc:`../howto/execute` that can target various compute resources using nGraph when a framework provides some inputs to be computed.

 Activate nGraph |trade| on generic frameworks